 Water to supplement rainfall shortages only.
 Avoid fixed timer irrigation settings.

-Though drought tolerant, Zoysia best performs when it receives approximately 1 inch of water per week.
+Though drought tolerant, Zoysia best performs when it receives approximately 1" of water per week.
 If one or more inches of rainfall occur in a week, additional irrigation is not necessary.
-(Example: if 1/2 inch of rain occurs within a growing week, apply 1/2 inch by irrigation.)
+(Example: if 1/2" of rain occurs within a growing week, apply 1/2" by irrigation.)

 Do not waste water by over watering; avoid run-off and standing water for any period of time.
 (How and When to Water)